I received a LinkedIn warning - what should I do?

-Before you get angry or start panicking, please note that it can happen to anyone, even if you are not using LinkedIn automation tools.
-The thing is, LinkedIn will monitor all user accounts for suspicious behavior.
-If it thinks that your activity is that of a super-hero then it will suspect automation.
+It can happen to anyone, whether or not you are using LinkedIn automation tools.
+The thing is, LinkedIn monitors all user accounts for suspicious behavior.
+If you suddenly start sending too many connection requests, or it thinks that your activity is that of a super-hero then it will suspect automation.
+And it will notify you with a warning.
+LinkedIn is telling you that it has noticed a change.

 Why did this happen?